Cimy-wang/ASPCNet_HSIC/README.md

 Jinping Wang and Xiaojun Tan and Jianhuang Lai and Jun Li.
 ASPCNet: Deep adaptive spatial pattern capsule network for hyperspectral image classification.
 Neurocomputing.
 2022(486).
 47-60.

-However, part of code in *util.py* and *ASPCaps.py* involves internal projects, so it has not been published.
-If you have any questions, please contact us. e-mail: jinping_wang@foxmail.com or wangjp29@mail2.sysu.edu.cn

-This project has been verified in
+If you have any questions, please contact us. e-mail: jinping_wang@foxmail.com This project has been verified in